lake-wg/edhoc/draft-ietf-lake-edhoc.md

 #### PRK_3e2m

-The pseudo-random key PRK_3e2m is derived as follows:
+The pseudorandom key PRK_3e2m is derived as follows:

 If the Responder authenticates with a static Diffie-Hellman key, then PRK_3e2m = Extract( SALT_3e2m, G_RX ), where